Nationwide Car Insurance Review: Coverage, Discounts & Ratings

 You can start a Nationwide claim three ways: online through your account, in the mobile app, or by phone at 1-800-421-3535.
 After filing, an adjuster contacts you to discuss the accident, schedule a vehicle inspection, arrange a rental car if needed, and coordinate repairs through preferred shops.

-The satisfaction picture is mixed.
+The satisfaction picture is mixed but generally positive on the metrics that matter.
 Here is what the most recent data shows:

 • J.D.
-Power 2025 U.S. Auto Insurance Study: Nationwide ranked #1 in customer satisfaction among usage-based insurers for the second year in a row and #1 overall in Texas.
+Power 2026 U.S. Auto Insurance Study: Nationwide ranked #1 in customer satisfaction among usage-based insurers with a score of 711, and stayed at the top of the UBI category for the third consecutive year.

 • J.D.
-Power 2024 Auto Claims Satisfaction Study: Nationwide did not appear among the top-ranked carriers.
-The leaders were NJM (782), Amica (746), and Erie (733).
+Power 2025 U.S. Auto Claims Satisfaction Study: Nationwide scored 729, respectable but below industry leaders Erie (743), NJM (731), and Liberty Mutual (730).
 For a closer look at the claims leader, see our Erie car insurance review.

 Common Complaint Patterns